 Earth Eats is a Global Marketplace hosted by Impossible Burger at the 2021 Epcot International Food & Wine Festival.
 This booth features a variety of plant-based options for vegans and vegetarians…or flexitarians like us.
 In this Walt Disney World dining review, we’ll look at the menu prices, share food photos, and offer thoughts on what is worth your money.

-Extending the run of this booth, albeit in a rebranded way, gives Disney a chance to promote the company’s new partnership with Impossible Burger, after Flower & Garden Festival was cut short.
+The Earth Eats food booth gives Disney a chance to promote the company’s new partnership with Impossible Burger.
 This corporate alliance makes Impossible Burger’s products the preferred plant-based “meat” of Walt Disney World, Disneyland Resort, and the Disney Cruise Line.

 Here’s the menu for Earth Eats:

-- The Impossible Burger Slider with Wasabi Cream and spicy Asian Slaw on a Sesame Seed Bun (Plant-based)
+- Impossible Burger Slider with Wasabi Cream and Spicy Slaw on a Sesame Seed Bun (plant-based item)

 Earth Eats Beverages:

 - Spiced Apple Twinings of London® Chai Tea (non-alcoholic)

 - Spiced Apple Twinings of London® Chai Tea with Whiskey